xnumad/Tanji-Module-Template/README.md

 # Add the template
 Place the released ZIP in the default Project template directory `%userprofile%\Documents\Visual Studio 2017\Templates\ProjectTemplates\`

-If you set a custom directory, you can see it in Visual Studio menu bar "Tools"/Options…/Projects and Solutions/Locations/User project templates location
+If you have set a custom directory, you can see it at `Visual Studio menu bar "Tools"/Options…/Projects and Solutions/Locations/User project templates location`

 # Delete the template
 The reverse way of how to add it: simply delete the ZIP.